elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_authentication.md

 `Command + Shift + N`.
 It's also a good idea to restart your Phoenix server with `mix phx.server` at this point to get things up and running.

-We can test out the sign in process with the same account that we created in the previous sections.
+We can test out the sign in process with the same account we created in the previous sections.
 Go to the **Player Sign In** page at `http://localhost:4000/sessions/new` and try entering `chrismccord` for both the `username` and `password` fields.